-Secondary suites, also referred to as accessory suites or dwellings, can provide an effective form of intensification and increase the availability of affordable housing choices for residents.
+Secondary Dwelling Units, also referred to as additional residential units, accessory suites or dwellings, can provide an effective form of intensification and increase the availability of affordable housing choices for residents.
+Additional residential units are defined as a dwelling unit which in ancillary and subordinate to the primary dwelling unit and that may be contained within the main building on a lot and/or in an accessory building.

-1. Accessory dwelling units are defined as a separate dwelling unit which is ancillary to the primary dwelling unit and may be contained within the primary dwelling unit or in an ancillary building.
-2. Accessory dwelling units are permitted in single detached, semi-detached, street townhouse and row dwellings as well as in accessory structures.
-3. Mobile homes are not permitted as accessory dwelling units in the Living Area designations.
-4. No more than one accessory dwelling unit will be permitted in association with each principal dwelling on the same lot.
-5. Adequate servicing must be available to service the accessory dwelling unit through either the municipal system or through individual, privately owned systems.
-Accessory dwelling units will be connected to the service lines of the principal dwelling to City specifications.
-6. Accessory dwelling units are not permitted on or adjacent to any hazards identified in Chapter 10.0, Protecting Public Health and Safety.
-7. Accessory dwelling units will not cause alterations to the main building exterior that would change the character of an existing neighbourhood or streetscape.
-8. Accessory dwelling units must satisfy all applicable requirements of the Ontario Building Code, Ontario Fire Code as well as the Zoning By-law and Property Standards By-law.
-9. Accessory dwelling units are not to be considered in the calculation of density requirements outlined in Section 3.2.1.
-10. Additional regulations for accessory dwelling units will be established in the Zoning By-law.
-11. Existing Garden Suites may be considered as accessory dwellings provided they conform with these policies and the Zoning By-law.
+- 1. Secondary dwelling units are permitted in single detached, semi-detached, street townhouse and row dwellings and a Secondary dwelling unit is permitted in an accessory structure. - 2.
+Mobile homes are not permitted as Secondary dwelling units in the Living Area designations. - 3.
+No more than two Secondary dwelling units will be permitted in association with each primary dwelling on the same lot.
+One within the primary structure and one within an accessory structure. - 4.
+No more than one secondary dwelling unit will be permitted in association with each principal dwelling on the same lot. - 5.
+Adequate servicing must be available to service the secondary dwelling unit through either the municipal system or through individual, privately owned systems.
+Secondary dwelling units will be connected to the service lines of the principal dwelling to City specifications. - 6.
+Secondary dwelling units are not permitted on or adjacent to any hazards identified in Chapter 10.0, Protecting Public Health and Safety. - 7.
+Secondary dwelling units will not cause alterations to the main building exterior that would change the character of an existing neighbourhood or streetscape. - 8.
+Secondary dwelling units must satisfy all applicable requirements of the Ontario Building Code, Ontario Fire Code as well as the Zoning By-law and Property Standards By-law.

+- 9. Secondary dwelling units are not to be considered in the calculation of density requirements outlined in Section 3.2.1. - 10.
+Additional regulations for Secondary dwelling units will be established in the Zoning By-law. - 11.
+Existing Garden Suites may be considered as accessory dwellings provided they conform with these policies and the Zoning By-law.